2011 NFL season: Schedule

 When the league was arranging the schedule in spring 2011, it added some cushion in case the labor dispute lasted into September and the planned start of the regular season.
 For example, every contest in Week 3 had teams which shared the same bye week later in the season, which would have allowed these games to be made up on what were originally the teams' byes.
 Weeks 2 and 4 were set up so that there were neither any divisional rivalry games nor teams on bye in those weeks, and every team with a home game in Week 2 was on the road in Week 4 and vice versa.
 This would have kept the season as fair as possible if those games had to be canceled.
-These scheduling changes, along with eliminating the week off before the Super Bowl and moving the Super Bowl back a week, would have allowed the NFL to play a 14-game schedule beginning in mid-October while still having the Super Bowl in mid-February.
+These scheduling changes, along with eliminating the week off before the Super Bowl and moving the Super Bowl back a week, would have allowed the NFL to play a 14-game schedule beginning in mid-October while still having the Super Bowl in mid-February, allowing for as many as the first five weeks to be lost without having to redo the schedule (moving week 3 games into the bye weeks, canceling weeks 2 and 4, and moving weeks 1 and 5 to the end of the season, while postponing the start of the playoffs two weeks, and moving the Super Bowl back a week and having no week off between the conference championship games and Super Bowl).

 This season's International Series game featured the Chicago Bears and the Tampa Bay Buccaneers at Wembley Stadium in London on October 23, with the Buccaneers serving as the home team.
 The Bears won 24–18.
 It marked the Bears' second game played outside the United States in as many years, as they were a part of the Bills Toronto Series in 2010.
 The Buccaneers previously appeared in the International Series in 2009.
 One week later on October 30, the Buffalo Bills defeated the Washington Redskins in the Bills' annual game at Rogers Centre in Toronto by a score of 23–0.
 Although this was within the bounds of the 2011 CFL season, neither of the two Southern Ontario CFL teams was playing on the same day, and both played away games that weekend.
 The 2011–12 season also marked the 20th anniversary of the Bills and Redskins meeting in Super Bowl XXVI.